Multipartite entanglement at dynamical quantum phase transitions with non-uniformly spaced criticalities: Conclusion

 \section{Conclusion}

-Dynamics of many body systems reveal qualitative differences depending on the initial and quenched values of system parameters -- known as dynamical quantum phase transition (DQPT).
-Such transitions, as defined traditionally, pick out situations where the rate function associated with the Loschmidt echo displays non-analyticities after a quench of system parameters.
-Analysis of DQPT via the rate function reveals a weak connection between DQPT and the underlying quantum phase transition (EQPT) corresponding to the quench.
-Specifically, there exist scenarios where one occurs without the other, i.e., DQPT without EQPT and vice versa.
-However, our analysis strongly suggests that DQPT can only occur, if some gapless critical line/region is crossed during the quench \cite{Vajna_prb}.

-In this work, the analysis of DQPT is carried out for the XY model in uniform or alternating transverse fields and with a Dzyaloshinskii-Moriya interaction when a quench is performed either in the magnetic fields or in the strength of DM interaction.
-Unlike Ising systems, in this case, we \emph{analytically} found non-uniformly spaced critical times (as indicated by zeros of Loschmidt echo) for the quenches which correspond to a DQPTs.
-Taking motivations from the EQPT detection capability of entanglement, we test its prowess in the identification of DQPT.
-Our analysis establishes multipartite entanglement to be a good detector of DQPT in comparison to its bipartite analogs.
-Specifically, for our model, fluctuations of multipartite entanglement in dynamics, efficiently identify DQPT for quenches starting from a disordered equilibrium phase.
+Dynamics of many-body systems reveal qualitative differences depending on the initial and quenched values of system parameters -- known as dynamical quantum phase transition (DQPT).
+In this work, the analysis of DQPT is carried out for the DATXY (alternating field transverse XY model with Dzyaloshinskii-Moriya interaction) model after a sudden quench of system parameters.
+We \emph{analytically} found, that in contradistinction to Ising systems, these systems possess non-uniformly spaced critical times (as indicated by zeros of Loschmidt echo) for the quenches which correspond to a DQPT.
+We also proposed a physical quantity based on multipartite entanglement as a good detector of DQPT.

-The theory of DQPT, in essence, presents a quantitative formalism to understand the qualitative differences that occur during the dynamics of many body systems after quenching of system parameters.
+The theory of DQPT, in essence, presents a quantitative formalism to understand the qualitative differences that occur during the dynamics of many-body systems after quenching of system parameters.
 Being intrinsically a feature of the transient regime, the analysis of DQPT is also of practical importance since one does not have to wait until equilibration to observe the relevant physics.
 Recent experimental realization of DQPT in various physical systems further reinforces the significance of such pragmatic studies.

 \acknowledgements This research was supported in part by the `INFOSYS scholarship for senior students'.
+TC was supported by Quantera QTFLAG project 2017/25/Z/ST2/03029 of National Science Centre (Poland).
 Computational work for this study was carried out at the cluster computing facility in the Harish-Chandra Research Institute (http://www.hri.res.in/cluster).